marb61a/Course-Notes/Misc/SEO/Social Media Strategist.md

   - Is there momentum in the organization in any areas?
   - What problems exist that social media might help with?
   - How can social media best complement those goals?

+Key Performance Indicators (KPI) are values related to an organisational goal that is worthy of measuring in order to demonstrate how effectively a company is achieving important business objectives.
+When these are being selcted they should
+ - Concrete and Measurable
+ - Exist in writing for accountability
+ - Align with your long-term, strategic goals as well as short-term goals
+ - Assist with measuring whether or not you are reaching your goals
+ - Motivate team members, inspiring buy-in and active participation
+ - Allow upper management to understand, review and measure progress
+ - KPI Examples -- Number of blog posts or number of followers

+SMART Goals - Smart is an acronym that stands for
+  - Specific - The goal is clear and well defined.
+  - Measurable - The goal includes precise details.
+  - Attainable - The goal should not be easy to achieve.
+  - Relevant - The social media goals should be aligned to the organization's goals.
+  - Time-bound - The goal should have a deadline for completion.

+SMART Goals -Specific Example
+Organisation Current goal - Increase followers on social media platforms.
+This goal does not qualify as SMART and so will need to be modified Specific - Increase followers on Twitter.
+Measurable - Increase followers on Twitter from 100 to 1,000,000.
+Attainable - Increase followers on Twitter from 100 to 1,000.
+Relevant - Increase new customers from followers on Twitter from 0 to 20.
+Time-bound - Increase new customers from followers on Twitter from 0 to 20 by the end of December.

+ - Social media goals should be reviewed frequently (ex.
+30, 45, or 90 days).
+ - Goals should be adjusted based on unexpected changes or the performance of KPIs.

+Different Social media Platforms have different goals including
+ - Search Engine Optimization (SEO)
+ - Traffic Generation
+ - Brand Awareness
+ - Customer Communication
+ - Relationship Building
+ - Entertainment
+ - Information Distribution
+Once the goals have been identified then choose the appropriate platform using also the best suited content

+There are a few ways of selecting a platform
+ - Determine which platforms help meet your identified social media goals and objectives.
+ - Determine the types of content that would be required to successfully interact with each social media platform.
+ - Review both the raech and the demographics of each platform
+ - Repeat this process as necessary to refine your selections

+If selecting a platform based on content you will need to ask several questions
+ - What type of content is featured on the platform (images, articles, videos, text, audio, links, etc.)?
+ - Do you have the skills in-house to create the content, or would you need to outsource that work?
+ - How frequently would you need to publish on this platform?
+ - Are there costs associated with creating and publishing content?
+ - What is the quality of content on the platform?

+Content from platforms includes
+Facebook
+ - Behind-thescenes photos
+ - Quotes
+ - Fill-in-the-blank
+ - True or false questions
+ - Blog posts
+ - Newsletters or announcements
+Twitter
+ - Blog posts and interesting articles
+ - Quotes
+ - Industry news
+ - Newsletters or announcements
+ - Vine or YouTube videos
+ - Event updates
+Linkedin
+ - Product updates
+ - Blog posts
+ - Industry news
+ - Recruitment videos
+ - JobPostings
+ - Newsletters or announcements
+Pinterest
+ - Product Photos
+ - Guides, eBooks & white papers
+ - Videos
+ - Infographics
+ - Quotes or tips
+ - Blog posts and curated content
+Google+
+ - Behind the scenes photos
+ - Videos
+ - Event information
+ - Blog posts
+ - Industry news
+ - Guides, eBooks white papers